-I was bikepacking through the high desert of Central Oregon, not a hint of cell coverage to be found, when I discovered an urgent need for route information I didn’t have.
+I was bikepacking through the high desert of Central Oregon, not a hint of network coverage to be found, when I discovered an urgent need for route information I didn’t have.
 Shame on me for not planning better!
 Sometimes it happens to the best of us.

-I sat down in the dust and carefully composed a concise but precise message.
+I sat down in the dust and carefully composed a concise and precise message.
 I asked for exactly what I needed and let them know I was messaging all of them so they could coordinate.
 It was a lot to communicate in 160 characters, but I was pretty sure they’d know what I meant.

 Overall I love my InReach.
 Its cheerful orange presence comforts me when I’m alone somewhere wild and far from home.
 But as I learned that day in Oregon, the limited bandwidth of custom messages can complicate things.

 Learning how to use a Garmin InReach Mini goes beyond just knowing which buttons to push.
 You need to think about your communication plan and bring your contacts into the loop, or risk frustration, unnecessary worry, and unexpected costs.

 In this post I’ll explain the basics of how messaging works on a Garmin InReach Mini, and how to use it without driving your contacts – and yourself – crazy.

 Update for the InReach Mini 2: In 2022 Garmin released an update to the InReach Mini with a number of upgrades.
 Though this article is based on the original InReach Mini, most of it still applies to the Mini 2.
 Notable changes include pairing with the Garmin Explore app instead of the Earthmate app, and the addition of group messaging via the Garmin Messenger app.

 When you buy through affiliate links in this post, I may earn a small commission.
 Thanks for your support!
 I always offer unbiased opinions based on real experience from the road and trail.
 Learn more.

 As a quick summary, the InReach Mini has three main features: